When Distraction is a Good Thing: Managing Chronic Pain

 image.jpg

-A warm shower, bath, or heating pad helps to ease achy stiff joints.
+A warm shower, bath, or heating pad helps to ease achy, stiff joints.
 A warm shower upon waking can help reduce stiffness by promoting better blood flow to muscles and joints, allowing you to move with a better range of motion for the day’s activities.
-A heating pad before exercising a particular area of the body also responds well to passive warmth before engaging in structured exercise or physical activity.
+Using a heating pad on a particular area of the body also responds well to passive warmth before engaging in structured exercise or physical activity.
 An evening bath or heating pad can be helpful when joints become stiff from daily activities.

 5. Massage

-If you are interested in giving massage therapy a try, it’s important to check with your rheumatologist or primary care physician first to determine if it is appropriate for you.
-If you have the green light, ask for referrals from your doctor, physical therapist, or others with RA.
-You also want to seek someone experienced in working with individuals who have RA.
+If you are interested in giving massage therapy a try, it is important to check with your doctor first to determine if it is appropriate for you.
+If you have the green light, ask for referrals from your doctor, physical therapist, or others living with chronic pain.
+You also want to seek someone experienced in working with individuals who have different chronic pain conditions.

 massage-rheumatology-arthritis